Malaysia country profile

 The majority Muslim ethnic Malay are dominant politically, and benefit from positive discrimination in business, education and the civil service, but a large ethnic Chinese minority holds economic power.
-The communities coexist in relative harmony, although there is little racial interaction, and a religious divide persists.
+The communities coexist in relative harmony, although racial and religious divides persist.

 The country is benefiting from a growth in manufacturing, and is a major tourist destination, but there are fears that development could harm the environment, particularly the rainforests of northern Borneo, which are under pressure from palm oil plantations and illegal logging.

-Tuanku Abdul Halim was appointed the 14th paramount ruler, Malaysia's head of state, in December 2011.
+Sultan Muhammad V was sworn in as the 15th paramount ruler, Malaysia's head of state, in December 2016.
 The post of paramount ruler is rotated every five years among the sultans of the nine Malay kingdoms.

 Prime minister: Najib Abdul Razak

 Najib Razak, the scion of an longstanding Malaysian political dynasty, assumed the post of prime minister following the resignation of his predecessor in 2009.

 He was sworn in for a second term after the National Front coalition won the 2013 elections with a weakened majority to extend its unbroken, 56-year rule, in the face of the strongest opposition ever.
 Opponents alleged major electoral fraud.

 On coming to power, Mr Najib pledged radical reforms and a more transparent government, including closing closing a widening ethnic and religious divide, after ethnic minorities shifted towards the opposition in large numbers in the 2008 polls, fearing their rights were being eroded.